mwidla-nowaera/agent-wso2-esb-stina/README.md

 </ainoLog>
 ```

 All 'keys' must match keys configured in Aino configuration file.
+Please note that the order of the configuration elements (child elements of ainoLog) must be as specified above (at least for now).

 ## Contributing